The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

 On the other hand, a \emph{smooth} Euler structure is a homology class of nowhere vanishing vector fields.
 Two nowhere vanishing vector fields $\mathfrak X$ and $\mathfrak X'$ on a 3-manifold $X$ are homologous if there exists a ball $D \subset X$ such that $\mathfrak X$ and $\mathfrak X'$ are homotopic in $X \setminus D$ as nowhere vanishing vector fields.
+There is a natural action of $H_1(X)$ on the set of smooth Euler structures by Reeb surgery, see \cite[Section I.4.2]{Turaev_tors}.